kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 We can recreate the same example we used in Python below, as well as making it dynamic.
 Let's look at the example below:

-1. We use an input to dynamically pass the dataset_url at execution.
+1. We use an input to dynamically pass the `dataset_url` at execution.
 2. Using the `http.Download` task, we will download the dataset so we can pass it to our C code with the `inputFiles` property.
 3. We use `scripts.shell.Commands` task with a `gcc` container image to create a shell environment with the correct tools needed to compile and execute C code.
-5. We pass the csv file into the `inputFiles` property so it's in the same directory as the C code at execution.
+5. We pass the csv file downloaded in the `download_dataset` task into the `inputFiles` property dynamically so it's in the same directory as the C code at execution.
 4. Our code is written inline through the `inputFiles` property.
 6. We use `gcc` to first compile the code, before executing it in a separate command.